AppleGreen Cottage

 I would never imagine making an unlined zippy pouch could be that easy.
 Truth be told, the first zipper pouch I made was lined, with a rounded zipper part, and as it turned out, was not at all as quick as I had hoped.
 Then, it just went on with lined pouches.
 Everything I made was lined.

-It was months later when I discovered the joy of making tons of easy, unlined, simple straight-line zippies.
-Yey, how quick!!!!
-How quick and easy, and totally beginner friendly!
-So, this cosmetic pouch is one of these no-fuss zippy pouches.
+It was months later when I discovered the joy of making tons of easy, unlined, simple straight-line zipper pouches.
+How quick and easy, and totally beginner-friendly!
+So, this cosmetic pouch tutorial came to life right after these no-fuss felt easy zippered pouches.
+Must-try, too!

 So if you wanted to see how to make a toiletry bag at home, I hope this vinyl toiletry pouch tutorial was just what you needed.

-Now, a question.
-Do you have a piece of waterproof or water-repellent material lying around?
-Oilcloth, a used-to-be-a-bag kind of thing?
-Anything, You can use it to make a simple cosmetic pouch like this one, it will take you no more than 10 minutes.
+Now ti's your turn to find a piece of waterproof or water-repellent material lying around.
+Oilcloth, vinyl, a used-to-be-a-bag kind of thing?
+Anything, you can use it to make a simple cosmetic pouch like this one, it will take you no more than 10 minutes.
 Try it out!

 WANT MORE FREE TUTORIALS AND Sewing Patterns?